Skip to content Skip to footer navigation

 Some TVs give you the option to play audio through the TV speaker and soundbar at the same time.
 This can be handy if you only want to use the soundbar for things like movies, as audio will still come through the TV speakers even if the soundbar is turned off when you're watching the news for example.

-It's really a matter of personal preference so try watching your favourite movies and shows with the TV speaker on and off and go with whatever suits your ears.
+It's really a matter of personal preference, so try watching your favourite movies and shows with the TV speaker on and off and go with whatever suits your ears.

 Directly connecting a device

 Some soundbars have one or two HDMI inputs that let you connect an external device (streaming dongle, games console etc) rather than going via the TV.
-In this case, audio goes directly into the soundbar which then sends the picture to the TV for processing via HDMI out or ARC/eARC.
-It's basically the same approach you would use to connect things up to a home cinema receiver.
+This can be useful if your TV has HDMI but doesn't support ARC/eARC.

-This can be useful if you want top quality audio but the TV doesn't support ARC.
 Let's say you're watching a movie on a 4K player.
 The 4K player will send the audio directly to the soundbar for processing while the image is passed through to the TV via regular HDMI.
-It's a handy little workaround for older TVs.
+The audio quality, meanwhile, remains the same as it hasn't been compressed before getting to the soundbar for processing.

 Connecting a soundbar with Bluetooth

-Bluetooth doesn't have a tonne of bandwidth which can reduce audio quality and limit surround sound options.
-For example, it can only output mono and stereo (left and right speaker) sound so you won't get the full surround experience (e.g. 5.1), even if your soundbar supports it.
+Bluetooth-enabled TVs and soundbars can connect to one another but it's not worth the effort.
+This connection doesn't have much bandwidth, which reduces audio quality and limit surround sound options.
+For example, Bluetooth can only output mono and stereo (left and right speaker) sound so you won't get the full surround experience (e.g. 5.1), even if your soundbar supports it.

-So, while it can be done, it's not really worth it.
-Instead, it's best to use the Bluetooth input to turn your soundbar into a wireless speaker for your smartphone so you can listen to music or podcasts in your living room.
+It's best to use the Bluetooth input to turn your soundbar into a wireless speaker for your smartphone so you can listen to music or podcasts in your living room.

 How to connect via Bluetooth.